 In today’s markets, the frequency of changes and the corresponding impacts on companies are constantly increasing.
 Thus, a reactive mode is no longer appropriate.
 However, discontinuities do not emerge without warnings: weak signals can be used to anticipate opportunities, risks, or threats.
 This is why companies need to have structures, processes, procedures, and competencies in place to recognise, collect and use these weak signals.

 Subscribe to the project updates

 The aim of this questionnaire is to investigate whether and how you are using Early Warning Signals (EWS) in your company/organization.
 All the data and insights would be collected into a white book about the best practices in dealing with Early Warning Signals (EWS).

-Try to win a 2-day Executive Education course ''Leading Teams'' (held in May 2022 at Luxembourg School of Business) or the book ''Rebel Talent'' by Francesca Gino (Harvard Business School).
+Try to win a 2-day Executive Education course ''Negotiating with difficult people'' (held in June 2022 at Luxembourg School of Business) or the book ''Rebel Talent'' by Francesca Gino (Harvard Business School).
 For more details on the prizes and the participation conditions, click here.

 Receive exclusive access to the team White Paper, including best practices on how to deal with Early Warning Signals, that will be released by the end of Q2 2022 after the closing of the second phase of the EWS in Luxembourg research project.
 Fill the Survey!

 Make sure to get your invitation to the closing event of the Early Warning Signals research project and get insightful information and advice from the research team on Early Warning Signals usage in a business context.
 Subscribe to the project updates!

 You will soon be able to download and read yet another insightful article from the research team on the importance of early warning signals in a business context.

 The first phase of the EWS research project took place in the last quarter of 2021 and consisted in a series of interviews with leaders of Luxembourg renowned organisations.
 During these conversations, the team could see a first outline of the project.